European Super League: Legal issues

 On 19 April 2021, Aleksander Čeferin stated that UEFA would begin making "legal assessments" on the following day, and that the organisation would look to ban the twelve Super League clubs "as soon as possible."
 However, the Super League informed UEFA and FIFA that they had begun legal action to prevent the competition from being thwarted.
 Jesper Møller, chairman of the Danish Football Association and UEFA Executive Committee member, stated that he expected the three Super League clubs in the semi-finals of the 2020–21 UEFA Champions League (Chelsea, Manchester City, and Real Madrid) to be expelled from the competition by 23 April.
 In addition, he also expected Arsenal and Manchester United to be expelled from the semi-finals of the 2020–21 UEFA Europa League.
 In response, Super League chairman Florentino Pérez said that this would be "impossible" and that the law protects them.
-On 20 April, ESPN reported that UEFA decided to not ban the Super League teams from the Champions League and Europa League, and the matches would proceed as scheduled.
+On 20 April, ESPN reported that UEFA decided not to ban the Super League teams from the Champions League and Europa League, and the matches would proceed as scheduled.

-The Super League also sparked discussion whether it is in violation of anti-trust laws since it contains business practices that are allegedly designed to reduce competition, by creating a protected market that restricts others from entering that may limit competition.
+The Super League also sparked discussion whether it violates anti-trust laws since it contains business practices that are allegedly designed to reduce competition, by creating a protected market that restricts others from entering that may limit competition.
 The European Commission stated that it does not plan to investigate the Super League for anti-trust violations.
 Bloomberg News columnist Alex Webb argued that the European Commission's lack of investigation was justified; if a case against the Super League failed, other parties could interpret the case as condoning the Super League, and the European Commission could face popular backlash.

-Sports lawyer Daniel Geey speculated that the UEFA and the European Super League as well as the ECA, FIFA, and FIFPro were involved in "a high-stakes game of negotiation", and that the launch of the Super League was not guaranteed.
+Sports lawyer Daniel Geey speculated that the UEFA and the European Super League as well as the European Club Association, FIFA, and FIFPro were involved in "a high-stakes game of negotiation", and that the launch of the Super League was not guaranteed.
 Recalling a conversation with an unidentified lawyer, Sky Sports reporter Geraint Hughes stated that the main arguments for both sides would deal with competition law; UEFA would argue that the Super League would effectively be a closed league and an abuse of power from involved clubs, while the Super League would argue that restrictive conditions imposed by UEFA or FIFA would be anti-competitive.
 Hughes also stated that, in the lawyer's opinion, the Super League would have a slight advantage in a hypothetical case under current European Union law; if there was a change in the interpretation of EU law, then UEFA could win.